-Interested in becoming part of STEM Professionals in Schools?
-Apply through the Education and Outreach portal.
+Are you interested in becoming part of STEM Professionals in Schools?
+Join the Program!

 Through industry-school partnerships, teachers are enabled to connect classroom learning with contemporary STEM knowledge to better engage students in STEM and raise awareness of career pathways.
 The program is free to join, and partnerships can be adapted to meet the needs of teachers and their school’s priorities, for example different levels of schooling or catering for under-represented groups.

 Every partnership is a bespoke arrangement between the teacher and STEM professional based on their combined interests and expertise, local context, curriculum and student needs.